drm/Mystique/README.md

 ### Backward compatibility refactoring ###
 If you wanted to release a new version of your library that breaks Backward Compatibility, you can provide scripts to inspect code for "the old way" and provide refactoring tools for the new way.

+### Upgrade refactoring ###
+Upgrading your system to a new version of PHP, which in case of PHP5.3 could be cumbersome.
+For example, a set of refactorings and inspections is available for converting your codebase from 5.2 to 5.3:

+* Namespace refactoring: convert PEAR namespaces to PHP namespaces
+* create_function() deprecation: convert all create_function() calls to equivalent closure definitions
+* Inspect for deprecated usages

 #### Example ####
 The old version of the library had a class named Foo which had a constructor that accepted three arguments.
 The new